elos/documentation/guide/2 - Data Model.md

 Let Strings be the set of all string binary representations in UTF-8.

-Let K be the set of "kinds" of data models we want to represent.
+Let K be the set of kinds of data models we want to represent.
 For a simple todo app, K might be { 'user', 'task', 'list'}.
 K is much larger for elos.
-Note: K ⊆ Strings.
+Note: K ⊂ Strings.

 Let R be the set of all records in the elos system:

     ∀ r ∈ R:
      * Kind(r) → k ∈ K
      * ID(r) → s ∈ Strings

     ∀ m, n ∈ R: Kind(m) = Kind(n) ⇒  ID(m) ≠ ID(n)